Manually run a non HTTP-triggered function

 This article demonstrates how to manually run a non HTTP-triggered function via specially formatted HTTP request.

-In some contexts, you may need to run "on-demand" an Azure Function that is indirectly triggered.
-Examples of indirect triggers include functions on a schedule or functions that run as the result of another resource's action.
+In some contexts, such as during development and troubleshooting, you might need to run "on-demand" an Azure Function that is indirectly triggered.
+Examples of indirect triggers include functions on a schedule or functions that run as the result of events.

 Postman is used in the following example, but you can use cURL, Fiddler or any other like tool to send HTTP requests.